siddharth251206/acm-nit-surat-redesign/README.md

 | **Fonts** | Clash Display + Cabinet Grotesk (Fontshare) + JetBrains Mono (Google Fonts) | Display authority, readable body text, technical mono labels |
 | **Icons** | Lucide React + custom SVGs | Lightweight, tree-shakeable icon set with inline SVGs for brand icons |

+### The Innovative ACM Local Admin

+A major challenge for student chapters is maintaining the website year over year.
+Handing over databases, cloud credentials, and complex headless CMS systems often leads to broken sites when core team members graduate.

+To solve this, we built a highly innovative **Local-First Admin Panel** directly into the website (accessible locally at `/admin`).

+**Why Local?**
+- **Zero Running Costs**: No database hosting fees or premium CMS subscriptions.
+- **Absolute Ownership**: The data lives exactly where the code lives.
+Handing over the website to the next year's committee is as simple as transferring the GitHub repository.
+- **Git as the Database**: Everything is tracked via version control.
+If a mistake is made, reverting to yesterday's data is one `git revert` away.
+- **No Dependency Rot**: Cloud APIs deprecate, but local JSON files are forever.

+**How it Works:**
+The Admin panel provides a beautiful, full-featured GUI for the executive committee to manage site data without touching a single line of code.
+- **Direct File System Access**: By leveraging Node.js `fs` APIs via Next.js Server Routes, the admin panel reads and writes directly to the `/src/data/*.json` files in real-time.
+- **Automated Image Handling**: When an admin uploads an event poster or a team member's photo, the system automatically saves the physical image file to the appropriate `/public/` sub-directory and binds the new local path to the JSON data.
+- **Hot-Reloaded WYSIWYG**: Because Next.js natively watches the `/src/` folder, updating the JSON via the Admin Panel instantly hot-reloads the frontend.
+- **Deployment Workflow**: The Admin Panel is designed strictly for local content management.
+Content managers run the site locally, make their edits through the beautiful UI, and push the resulting JSON and Image file changes to GitHub.
+Vercel then automatically deploys the static updates.

+This local-first architecture ensures the ACM SVNIT website remains immortal, perfectly maintainable, and 100% cost-free for generations of future committees.

 ### Design Philosophy

 - **Dark editorial aesthetic**: Matte black backgrounds (#0A0A0A), off-white typography (#F5F0E8), and a restrained coral-orange accent (#E8593C) used only for CTAs, highlights, and active states.